CellMigrationLab/zebrafish-FDM-molds/printing/printing_settings.md

 # Printing settings for zebrafish molds

 These settings were generated and validated in PrusaSlicer 2.8.1 for an Original Prusa i3 MK3S/MK3S+ printer using Prusament PLA (1.75 mm, Jet Black).
+May require adjustment for other printers/materials.

 ---